peidacai/GA-DSI/resources/student-onboarding/installfest-lesson/readme.md

 ---

 That's it!
-Now you're ready to begin GA's Data Science Immersive.
-See you on the first day of class!
+Now you're ready to begin learning data science at GA.